fltk/fltk/README.macOS.md

 <a name="bcx_download"></a>
 ### Downloading FLTK and Unpacking (CMake, Xcode)

-FLTK 1.4 is currently (as of Jan.
-2019) only available as a source code repository via GitHub.
+FLTK 1.4 is currently (as of May 2021) available as a source code repository via GitHub.
 You will need to clone the repository to check out the source code onto your machine.
 This has the great benefit that the source code can be updated later simply by telling _git_ to _pull_ the newest release.

+Weekly snapshots ("tarballs") can be downloaded from https://www.fltk.org/software.php .

 If you want to use _Xcode_ to clone the FLTK GitHub repository, you will have to give _Xcode_ access to your GitHub Account in the _Xcode_ preferences.
 If you don't have a GitHub